Energy’s Evolution - The Age of Electricity Is Here

-From firewood to fossil fuels, every chapter of human history has been shaped by the way we produce and use energy.
+From firewood to fossil fuels, the way we produce and use energy has shaped every chapter of human history.

-Driven by electrification, digitalization, and the global push for sustainability, the world’s energy needs are growing and evolving.
-And meeting those needs requires more than just switching from one energy source to another.
-It demands a smarter, more balanced mix.
-One that honors the past, leverages existing infrastructure, and builds a cleaner, more resilient future.
+The world's energy needs are growing and evolving, driven by electrification, digitalization, and the global push for sustainability.
+Meeting those needs requires more than switching from one energy source to another.
+It demands a more innovative, more balanced mix - one that honors the past, leverages existing infrastructure, and builds a cleaner, more resilient future.

 At the heart of this transition?
 Lithium - and the innovation behind how we extract it.

-Before we talk about where we are going, it helps to understand where we have been.
+Before we talk about where we’re going, it helps to understand where we’ve been.

 Human progress has always been fueled by the energy we harness - and how we choose to use it.
 From wood fires to coal furnaces, from oil rigs to solar farms, each era brought new possibilities, challenges, and innovations that shaped the world we live in today.

-Explore the defining energy sources of each age — and see how they have laid the foundation for what comes next.
+Explore the defining energy sources of each age - and see how they’ve laid the foundation for what comes next.

-Before steam engines and power grids, energy came directly from the land and our physical effort.
+Before steam engines and power grids, energy came directly from the land and human effort.

-In the Wood & Biomass Age, firewood, peat, and animal power were the primary energy sources.
-People cooked with open fires, heated homes with stoves, and used water wheels or windmills to grind grain and pump water: seasonal rhythms and the availability of nearby resources shaped societies.
+In the Wood and Biomass Age, firewood, peat, and animal power were the primary sources of energy.
+People cooked over open fires, heated homes with stoves, and used water wheels or windmills to grind grain and pump water.
+Seasonal rhythms and nearby resources shaped how societies lived and worked.

-While simple by today’s standards, this age laid the foundation for organized agriculture, craftsmanship, and the early development of cities.
+While simple by today’s standards, this age laid the groundwork for organized agriculture, craftsmanship, and early urban development.

 It was energy on a human scale - local, renewable, and limited.